glasnt/talks/2019_10_DevOpsDaysAKL.podium/slides.md

 Stepping up this repository of useful hints, how can you make it work for you?

 Again, your milage may vary, but I can offer advice for what I've seen work.

-I am an operations engineer, I am not your operations engineer.
+I'm a sysadmin, I'm not your sysadmin.

 ---
 background-image: url("images/step.jpg")